kg-construct/rml-io/section/target-in-rml.md

 The same Term Map can have multiple targets by specifying multiple `rml:logicalTarget` properties in the Term Map.

-Multiple Targets MAY be combined by specifying multiple Targets in the same Term Map or multiple Term Maps of the same RDF triple (Section [[[#multiple-targets]]]).
+Multiple Logical Targets MAY be combined by specifying multiple Logical Targets in the same Term Map or multiple Term Maps of the same RDF triple (Section [[[#multiple-targets]]]).
-Targets MAY be overriden by using a separate Triples Map or conditions [[FnO]] (Section [[[#overriding-targets]]]).
+Logical Targets MAY be overriden by using a separate Triples Map or conditions [[FnO]] (Section [[[#overriding-targets]]]).

 If the mapping document contains no Targets,